 Veterinarians advise leaving your dog at home or having them with you and I explain why this is a responsible choice.
 When I first researched travel safety for my dog, the safety issues of leaving them in parked cars shocked me and you will soon be informed!

 In this article, I provide information about both hot and cold temperatures, and how they affect dogs in cars.
 I discuss US state laws, animal rescue laws, the reliability of AC, and whether partially opening windows makes a difference.
+This is all useful info when planning a road trip with your dog.

 Finally, I will outline who to call if you find a dog in an unsafe condition.